 Lewis Roberts Jones, Private, 201820, Welsh Regiment.
 Lewis was born at Aberaeron in 1895, the son of David Rees Jones and Catherine Jones, of 2, Tabernacle Street, Aberaeron.
 He enlisted at Swansea into the 1/4th Battalion, Welsh Regiment, which was attached to 159 Brigade, 53rd (Welsh) Division.
 The Division landed at Cape Helles, Gallipoli, on 9 August 1915, and was immediately thrown into action, spending the next few days in isolated pockets, fighting against a Turkish counter-attack during the Battle of Sari Bair, and then at the Attack on Scimitar Hill.
 The Division remained here throughout the coming months, and suffered severe losses in manpower strength during the great November 1915 blizzard on Gallipoli, when its total strength was reduced to less than that of a full-strength Brigade.
 On 11 December 1915 the Division was evacuated to Mudros, and by 23 December 1915 were moved to Egypt.
 They remained on the Suez Canal Defences for the next twelve months, where it took part in operations against the Sultan of Darfur, and in March 1917 took part in the advance into Palestine.
 Lewis was killed here during the First Battle of Gaza, on 26 March 1917, aged 21.
 He is commemorated on the Jerusalem Memorial, Israel.

 Owen John Jones, Private, 51595, Cheshire Regiment.
 Owen was the son of David and Mary Jones, of 9, Regent Street, Aberaeron.
-He was a sailor prior to the war, and enlisted at Cardiff on 27 February 1917 into the Cheshire Yeomanry, and was posted to France on 11 October 1917 to the 13th Cheshire Regiment.
+He worked as a sailor prior to enlisting at Cardiff into the Cheshire Yeomanry on 27 February 1917.
+Owen was posted to France on 11 October 1917, joining the 13th Battalion, Cheshire Regiment.
 A week later Owen was posted to the 1st Battalion, Cheshire Regiment.
 The battalion had been in France since August 1914 attached to 15 Brigade, 5th Division, and had fought in every major battle thereafter.
-Owen saw his first major action at the Battle of Polygon Wood, then in the later Battles of Broodseinde and Poelcappelle in September.
-Owen was killed at Ypres on 23 October 1917.
-He was just 19 years old, and is commemorated on the Tyne Cot Memorial, Belgium.
+Owen joined the battalion at Berthen, in the Ypres Salient on 20 October, where the battalion was training in preparation of a forthcoming assault on Poelcapelle.
+On the following day the battalion left Berthen for Micmac Camp, then on 22 October moved forward to Bedford House, relieving a battalion of the Somerset Regiment the following morning.
+Owen was one of three men killed during the relief that morning, on 23 October 1917.
+The 19-year-old has no known grave and is commemorated on the Tyne Cot Memorial, Belgium.

 The Reverend William Edgar Jones, Chaplain 4th Class, Army Chaplains’ Department.
 William was the son of Jonathan B. Jones and Anne Jones, of Garth, Aberaeron.
 He served as a Chaplain with the Royal Army Chaplain’s Department, and had served in Salonika from 15 July 1917.
 Early in 1918, William was posted to the 9th Battalion, Yorkshire Regiment, which was attached to 74 Brigade, 25th Division.
 The Division had been in France since September 1915, and had fought at Loos.
 In 1916 it took part in the Somme Offensive, and in 1917 saw action at Third Ypres.
 The Division took part in heavy fighting during the German Spring Offensives of March and April 1918.
 After suffering heavy casualties, it was moved to the Aisne, where it saw further heavy fighting during the German offensive of 27 May.
 The core of the Division returned to England to rebuild, and returned to the front in September 1918, moving at first to St Riquier near Abbeville.
 Late in the month, it entrained for Fourth Army, coming under XIII Corps, and took part in the advance across Picardy, fighting at the Battle of Beaurevoir.
 They then fought during the remainder of the great offensive, at the Battle of Cambrai, the Pursuit to the Selle, the Battle of the Selle, and the Battle of the Sambre.
 William was wounded during the Battle of the Selle, and was evacuated to a Casualty Clearing Station at Roisel, where he died of his wounds on 24 October 1918.
 He was 30 years old, and is buried at Roisel Communal Cemetery Extension, France.
 His brother, Joseph Sydney Jones, also fell.